jscriptcoder/yuppie-smoothie/README.md

 # yuppie-smoothie
-Having some fun with Angular2
+Having some fun with Angular2 and Material Design